mainmatter/mainmatter.com/_posts/2019-07-16-design-workflow-naming-symbols-in-design-files.md

 Using components or symbols helps you to organize your designs into manageable pieces that are easily updated across your design.
 Processes like [Atomic Design][atomic-design] help you discern them.
 But what is a good way for naming and organizing your symbols?

-I use [Sketch][sketch], but most of this should apply to Figma, Adobe XD and others as well.

 ## The problem

 Besides having an actual name, most elements in a design will have a current condition which might change on external factors and will most likely require variations to show all possible states.